-- 43. Labor, Direct: The wages of people that directly contribute in the creation of a specific product. - 44.
-Labor, Indirect: The wages of people that do not directly contribute in the creation of a specific product, but such labor is considered overhead/necessary operating expenses. - 45.
-Life Cycle Costing: A procurement evaluation which determines the total cost of ownership (cradle to grave).
-Elements reviewed consist of: acquisition cost, installation cost, operating cost, maintenance and repair cost, disposal and salvage cost, and any possible trade-in or buy-back value. - 46.
-Market Research: Collecting and analyzing information about capabilities within the market place. - 47.
+- 46. Life Cycle Costing: A procurement evaluation which determines the total cost of ownership (cradle to grave).
+Elements reviewed consist of acquisition cost, installation cost, operating cost, maintenance and repair cost, disposal and salvage cost, and any possible trade-in or buy-back value. - 47.
+Market Research: Collecting and analyzing information about capabilities within the marketplace. - 48.
 Modification: Written alteration of a contract.
 Bilateral modifications require the mutual agreement of the parties to the contract.
-Unilateral modifications are generally for a minor or administrative purpose and are issued by the County. - 48.
-Multiphase Professional Services Contract: A contract for providing professional services where the total scope of work of the second or subsequent phase(s) of the contract cannot be specified without the results of the first or prior phase of the contract. - 49.
-Negotiation: Formal discussions where the goal is for the parties to reach a fair and reasonable agreement. - 50.
-Nonprofessional Services: Any services not specifically identified as professional services in the definition of professional services under Virginia Code § 2.2-4301. - 51.
-Notice of Contract Award: A written notice issued to bidders, offerors, or to the public, announcing the award of a contract. - 52.
-Notice of Contract Termination: A written notice issued by the head of Procurement Services to the contractor, announcing the termination of the contract. - 53.
-Offeror: A person or business who submits a response to a Request for Proposal (RFP). - 54.
+Unilateral modifications are generally for a minor or administrative purpose and are issued by the County. - 49.
+Multiphase Professional Services Contract: A contract for providing professional services where the total scope of work of the second or subsequent phase(s) of the contract cannot be specified without the results of the first or prior phase of the contract. - 50.
+Negotiation: Formal discussions where the goal is for the parties to reach a fair and reasonable agreement. - 51.
+Nonprofessional Services: Any services not specifically identified as professional services in the definition of professional services under Virginia Code § 2.2-4301. - 52.
+Notice of Contract Award: A written notice issued to bidders, offerors, or to the public, announcing the award of a contract. - 53.
+Notice of Contract Termination: A written notice issued by the head of Procurement Services to the contractor, announcing the termination of the contract. - 54.
+Offeror: A person or business who submits a response to a Request for Proposal (RFP). - 55.
 Potential Bidder or Offeror: A person or business who is engaged in the sale or lease of goods, or the sale of services, insurance, or construction, of the type to be procured, and who at such time is eligible and qualified in all respects to provide such goods or perform such services, and who would have been eligible and qualified to submit a bid or proposal had the contract been procured through competitive sealed bidding or competitive negotiation.